hyperledger/aries-rfcs/features/0434-outofband/README.md

 In both cases, there is only a single out of band protocol message sent.
 The message responding to the out of band message is a DIDComm message from an appropriate protocol.

 Note that the website-to-agent model is not the only such interaction enabled by the out of band protocol, and a QR code is not the only delivery mechanism for out of band messages.
-They are useful as examples of the purpose of the protocol.
+However, they are useful as examples of the purpose of the protocol.

 ### Roles